Q: How much does it cost to submit an Eligible Album for The SAY Award?

 Q: Who are the Judges for The SAY Award?

 A: Our Judging Panel changes each year, and is made up of key music journalists, radio producers and representatives from the worlds of theatre, literature and the arts.
-Previous judges have included the composer Craig Armstrong, Turner Prize winning artists Douglas Gordon and Susan Philipsz, Edinburgh International Festival Director Fergus Linehan, Scottish Ballet’s Sophie Laplane, and Music Editor of The Skinny Tallah Brash.
+Previous judges have included the composer Craig Armstrong, Turner Prize winning artists Douglas Gordon and Susan Philipsz, Filmmaker Lynne Ramsey, Music Editor of The Skinny Tallah Brash, DJ and Promoter Sarra Wild, Edinburgh International Festival Director Fergus Linehan, Sub Club Partner/Director Barry Price and Scottish Ballet’s Sophie Laplane.

 It’s the job of The SAY Award Judging Panel to consider The Longlist, with a view to selecting nine for The Shortlist.
 The final Shortlisted title is chosen by the public following a 72-hour online public vote.
 Our judging panel reconvene for the ceremony and decide who picks up the £20,000 first prize and coveted title of Scottish Album of the Year.

-Q: Who has won The SAY Award in previous years?
+Q: Who has previously won The SAY Award?

 Q: What qualifies as a ‘Scottish’ album?